kazu-pl/music-shop-server/README-fileUpload.md

 - copy the package `fs-capacitor` from `node_modules` into `src/upload` folder,
 - update import to this package in `src/upload/processRequest.ts` file as it uses the original package, instead use the newly copied one
-- in this newly copied package replace value for `type` in its `package.json` file to `"type": "commonjs"`
+- in this newly copied `fs-capacitor` package replace value for `type` in its `package.json` file to the same type as your project has, for example to `"type": "commonjs"`

 It should work at this point.